 - Develop a proper organisational data strategy: what are the customer touchpoints? how is data captured?
 What type of data is being captured e.g. Master data, operational data, texts, and conversations, streaming data?

 - Identify data required for operational systems like CRM solutions.
 Undertake an assessment of these main data sources to establish a baseline for the data quality; e.g. are 20 percent of cases missing the date of birth (DOB), is there malformed address information, is there a variety of use of fields or do fields contain data that the company does not intend to keep?

 - Decide on the cleansing strategy, will it be done in the legacy system before extracting or will it be dealt with during the extraction and translation?

 - Utilise this information to drive an immediate clean-up activity, this may involve including items such as postal address file (PAF).
 Many of these processes may need to be manual if data quality is very poor.

-- Ensure the person responsible for Data understands the data requirements from the business thoroughly.
-Also, they should have detailed understanding of the data models both in the legacy and target systems
+- Ensure the person responsible for data understands the data requirements from the business thoroughly.
+Also, they should have a detailed understanding of the data models both in the legacy and target systems.

-- Form an on-going programme of work to improve data quality; eg, add a data capture step to capture DOB, change processes to accommodate better data entry or improve staff understanding.
+- Form an ongoing program of work to improve data quality; eg, add a data capture step to capture DOB, change processes to accommodate better data entry, or improve staff understanding.

 If done right, the additional bonus is that this can serve as a fantastic foundation for data engineering pipes to feed into the company AI engine to predict and automate tasks, not possible through existing IT solutions.